Transipedia/publication-ccle/README.md

 ## Using snakemake

-As the mutation and chimera pipelines are launched with snakemake, it's needed to know some option of it.
+As the mutation pipeline is launched with snakemake, it's needed to know some option of it.

 ### create the DAG